 - Linux Publishing in Unity 4 – Unite Amsterdam, August 2012 – Copenhagen, Denmark

-Na’Tosha Bard is an American living in Denmark for the last decade.
-After studying Computer Science at Texas Tech University, she started her career as a software developer and has since grown into a passionate tech leader who loves to tackle complex technical problems by building and leading organizations with great people.
+Based out of Copenhagen, Denmark, Na’Tosha Bard brings with her a collection of experiences from the startup to IPO journey, executive leadership, professional board work, and keynote speaking.
+After studying Computer Science at Texas Tech University, she first started her career as a software developer and has since grown into a passionate tech leader who loves to tackle complex technical problems by building and leading organizations with great people as well as inspire others through sharing her knowledge, experience, and lessons learned.
 She believes in a pragmatic approach to all things and believes that teaching and mentoring others is one of the best uses of one’s time in this world.